cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 # Conclusions

-Kotlin contracts are a great tool to enrich the complier analysis and they can be really helpful to write cleaner and better code.
+Kotlin contracts are a great tool to enrich the compiler analysis and they can be really helpful to write cleaner and better code.
 When playing around with contracts, please never forget that contracts are not verified.
-The complier can't do magic and you're ultimately responsible for your contracts.
+The compiler can't do magic and you're ultimately responsible for your contracts.

 Their API and the set of supported effects might look restricted for now.
-But I have the feeling they are setting the foundation for a (hopefully) long term relationship between Kotlin developers and the Kotlin compiler 🤝.
+But I have the feeling they are setting the foundation for a (hopefully) long-term relationship between Kotlin developers and the Kotlin compiler 🤝.

 If you want to talk more about Kotlin contracts, you can reach me out as [@cortinico on Twitter<i class="fab fa-twitter"></i>](https://twitter.com/cortinico).